YottaDB/YDBDoc/ProgGuide/ioproc.rst

 [NO]ESCAPE Applies to: TRM

-Enables or disables YottaDB/GT.M processing of escape sequences.
+Enables or disables YottaDB processing of escape sequences.

 The following events result when a terminal has ESCAPE sequence processing enabled.
 When an <ESC> or <CSI> arrives in the terminal input, the device driver verifies the sequence that follows as a valid ANSI escape sequence, terminates the READ, and sets $ZB to contain the entire escape sequence.
 In the case of a READ * when ESCAPE sequence processing is enabled and an escape introducer is read, the entire escape sequence is returned in $ZB and the ASCII representation of the first character is returned in the argument of the READ \*.